 Using the Advance Category Settings we can create a banner variable that can contain any data we want.
 This way we can add benchmark columns in the banner (described below the picture).

-Select a category of a derived variable and click ‘Advanced View’, which opens up a group of new features:
+Select a category of a derived variable and click ‘Advanced View’ on the right, which opens up a group of new features.

 See how to use this functionality in the example in the Filtering chapter.